hondahmd/0g-doc/docs/0G DA/security/encoding.md

 ## Trustless Encoding via KZG and Reed-Solomon

-0GDA uses a combination of Reed-Solomon (RS) erasure coding and KZG polynomial commitments to perform trustless encoding.
-In this section, we provide a high level overview of how the 0GDA encoding module works and how it achieves these properties.
+0G DA uses a combination of Reed-Solomon (RS) erasure coding and KZG polynomial commitments to perform trustless encoding.
+In this section, we provide a high level overview of how the 0G DA encoding module works and how it achieves these properties.

 ### Basic Reed Solomon Encoding